Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Abstract

 \section{Abstract}

-Consider an interacting particle system indexed by the vertices of a (possibly random) locally finite graph whose vertices and edges are equipped with marks representing parameters of the model such as the environment and initial conditions.
-Each particle takes values in a countable state space and evolves according to a pure jump process whose jump intensities depend only on its own state (or history) and marks, and states (or histories) and marks of particles and edges in its neighborhood.
-Under mild conditions on the jump intensities, it is shown that if the sequence of (marked) interaction graphs converges locally in probability to a limit (marked) graph that satisfies a certain finite dissociability property, then the corresponding sequence of empirical measures of the particle trajectories converges weakly to the law of the marginal dynamics at the root vertex of the limit graph.
+{Consider an interacting particle system indexed by the vertices of a (possibly random) locally finite graph whose vertices and edges are equipped with weights or marks that represent parameters of the model, such as the environment and initial conditions.
+Each particle takes values in a countable state space and evolves according to a pure jump process whose jump rates depend only on its own state (or history) and marks, and states (or histories) and marks of particles and edges in its neighborhood.
+Under mild conditions on the jump rates, it is shown that if the sequence of (marked) interaction graphs converges in probability in the local weak sense to a limit (marked) graph that satisfies a certain finite dissociability property, then the corresponding sequence of empirical measures of the particle trajectories converges weakly to the law of the marginal dynamics at the root vertex of the limit graph.
 The proof of this hydrodynamic limit relies on several auxiliary results of potentially independent interest.
-First, such interacting particle systems are shown to be well-posed on (almost surely) finitely dissociable graphs, which include graphs of maximal bounded degree and any Galton-Watson tree whose offspring distribution has a finite first moment.
+First, such interacting particle systems are shown to be well-posed on (almost surely) finitely dissociable graphs, which include graphs with uniformly bounded maximum degrees and any Galton-Watson tree whose offspring distribution has a finite first moment.
 A counterexample is also provided to show that well-posedness can fail for dynamics on graphs outside this class.
-Next, the dynamics on a locally convergent sequence of graphs are shown to converge in the local weak sense to the dynamics on the limit graph when the latter is finitely dissociable.
+Next, given any sequence of graphs that converges in the local weak sense to a finitely dissociable graph, it is shown that the corresponding sequence of jump processes also converges in the same sense to a jump process on the limit graph.
 Finally, the dynamics are also shown to exhibit an (annealed) asymptotic correlation decay property.
-These results complement recent work that establishes hydrodynamic limits of locally interacting probabilistic cellular automata and diffusions on sparse random graphs.
-However, the analysis of jump processes requires very different techniques, including percolation arguments and notions such as consistent spatial localization and causal chains.
+These results complement recent work on hydrodynamic limits of locally interacting probabilistic cellular automata and diffusions on sparse random graphs.
+However, the analysis of jump processes requires very different techniques, including percolation arguments and notions such as consistent spatial localization and causal chains.}